CIWA launches Male Champions for Women’s Empowerment to transform gender inequalities in transboundary waters

 CIWA’s transformative GESI Framework hinges on disrupting cultural traditions and social norms that prevent women from getting to a place to participate equally in decision making.
 For CIWA, women’s empowerment within a transformational framework presumes equality at all levels and sectors of influence and involves a shift in gender relations by targeting all stakeholders, some of whom may be resistant to changing social norms.
 To do this CIWA is facilitating sustained, multi-sectoral, and multi-layered interventions at both programmatic and activity levels.
 This requires engaging key stakeholders to find opportunities to transform power relationships and to tackle gender inequalities.

-Because men are often the key stakeholders, influencers, and decision makers in water institutions and local villages, CIWA partnered with the Stockholm International Water Institute to develop the Male Champions for Women’s Empowerment as an innovative means of using men’s influence to break through traditional gender roles and to be advocates for change.
+Because men are often the key stakeholders, influencers, and decision makers in water institutions and local villages, CIWA has developed the Male Champions for Women’s Empowerment as an innovative means of using men’s influence to break through traditional gender roles and to be advocates for change.
 The initiative aims to leverage men’s strategic position to engage with other men in discussions about how to overcome gender inequalities and how to create a positive space for women to be equal participants in facilitating transboundary cooperation.

 The initiatives objectives include: